H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 ### Using Boilerplate for Game Panel in Kubernetes

-Using a boilerplate for a game panel in Kubernetes is `indeed possible` and can be effective if you have a `deep understanding of Kubernetes`.
+Using a boilerplate for a game panel in Kubernetes is **indeed possible** and can be effective if you have a **deep understanding of Kubernetes**.
 The success of this approach can depend on your cloud provider's capabilities to host Kubernetes clusters.

 #### Key Considerations for Game Panel in Kubernetes

-- **Load Balancer**:
+- **Load Balancer**
   Ensure that the load balancer provided by your cloud provider supports both Layer 4 (transport layer) and Layer 7 (application layer) to efficiently manage traffic to your game servers.

 > [!NOTE]